Perins School: Head teacher

-Since 2015, the headteacher has been Steve Jones.
+Since 2024, the head teacher has been Mark Nevola.

 Feeder schools

 Cheriton Primary, Four Marks Primary, Ropley Primary, Preston Candover Primary, Sun Hill Junior School and Medstead Primary feed into Perins School.

+Sexual assault case

+In 2025, a former teacher at the school was found by the Teaching Regulatory Agency to have sexually assaulted a pupil at the school in 2018.
+He was banned from teaching.